Mediterranean California: Climate

 Very few places in the world have the Mediterranean climate of California.
-It is one of the more rare in the world, with only five locations: the Mediterranean Basin, Southwest Australia, the Cape Province—Western Cape of South Africa, the Chilean Matorral, and the California chaparral and woodlands ecoregion of California and the Baja California Peninsula.
+It is one of the more rare in the world, with only five locations: the Mediterranean basin, the mallee woodlands and shrublands of southern Australia, the fynbos of South Africa, the matorral of central Chile, and the chaparral and woodlands ecoregion of the Californias.
 The region is typified by warm dry summers and mild wet winters.
 This is unusual as most climates have more precipitation in the summer.
 There are three variations to the Mediterranean climate in California, a cool summer/cool winter variation, a cool summer/cool winter with summer fog variation, and a hot summer/cool winter variation.
 The average temperatures for the cool summer variations are below 71 F in the summer and between 27–64 F in the winter.
 Average summer temperatures for the hot summer variation are above 71 F. Average annual precipitation for this climate is 25–100 in per year.